isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2010-04-26-Second-reading-speech-by-DPM-Wong-Kan-Seng-on-the-Constitution-of-the-Republic-of-Singapore-Amendment-Bill.md

 ---
-layout: post
-title: Second reading speech by DPM Wong Kan Seng on the Constitution of the Republic of Singapore (Amendment) Bill
+title: 'Second reading speech by DPM Wong Kan Seng on the Constitution of the Republic of Singapore (Amendment) Bill'
-date:   2010-04-26
+date: 2010-04-26T00:00:00.000Z
 permalink: /news/parliamentary-speeches/second-reading-speech-by-dpm-wong-kan-seng-on-the-constitution-of-the-republic-of-singapore

 ---

 26 Apr 2010 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)